 Leaving a vehicle sitting around in a salvage yard while you investigate a potential products liability claim would be similar to a drug agent leaving a bag of cocaine laying around at the crime scene or in the seat of his car while he investigated a potential crime.
-If you are going to practice in the products liability area, you must have procedures in place and a staff trained to carry them out to the letter or you open yourself up to a serious risk of committing legal malpractice.
+If you are going to practice in the products liability area, you must have procedures in place and a staff trained to carry them out to the letter or you open yourself up to a serious risk of committing legal medical malpractice.
 If you have been engaged by a client who may have a products liability claim and do not intend to pursue that claim personally, you must still make sure that your client’s evidence has been preserved either by immediately engaging products liability counsel or by arranging for the preservation of the evidence yourself.
 The final part of this presentation will address the practical aspects of preserving your clients’ evidence and claims.

 1. Preservation of Accident Vehicles